 Edward Hasbrouck wrote the books on around-the-world travel, and on travel and the Internet: The Practical Nomad: How to Travel Around the World (5th edition, 2011) and The Practical Nomad Guide to the Online Travel Marketplace (2001).
-"A journalist and travel expert, Mr. Hasbrouck brings to the table in-depth knowledge of the travel industry," says the Wall Street Journal in recommending his blog.
+"A journalist and travel expert, Mr. Hasbrouck brings to the table in-depth knowledge of the travel industry," says the Wall Street Journal.

 The winner of a Lowell Thomas Travel Journalism award for investigative reporting from the Society of American Travel Writers Foundation, author, blogger, journalist, and consumer advocate Edward Hasbrouck is, "That rare person, the expert who's willing to tell all."
 (GNN Whole Internet Catalog).
 "An inside expert."
 (Yahoo!).
 "A nationally renowned expert [on how to] get the best of the budget deals without getting burned."
 (Tripod).

 Edward has been around the world 3 times and visited all 50 U.S. states and more than 50 other countries.
 While updating the most recent edition of The Practical Nomad: How to Travel Around the World, he spent 13 months on an 80,000-mile trip through 28 countries on 6 continents.
-In 2013, he bicycled 2,600 miles (4,200 km) across the USA and Canada from the Rocky Mountains to the Atlantic Ocean.
+While he's an expert on airfares, he's also travelled for months at a time by bicycle in recent years: across the USA and Canada, through Europe from Switzerland to Scotland, and across Argentina.

 Venues for Edward's seminars and talks have included: